ElhabashyLab/ElhabashyLab/README.md

   <img src="group_photos/PXL_20250717_125929621.jpg" alt="Our lab" width="700">
 </p>

-We are a multidisciplinary group of computational biophysicists, bioinformaticians, and machine learning researchers

-We seek to understand biological life at the molecular level.
+We are a group of computational biophysicists, bioinformaticians, and machine learning researchers who seek to understand biological life at the molecular level.
 We draw on physics, mathematics, molecular biology, evolution, and artificial intelligence.
 We integrate these disciplines into rigorous, scalable pipelines that generate testable predictions.
 We build tools accessible enough for the broader scientific community to use.

 </div>